jeanbarroca/ntxuva-open311-sms/README.md

 Getting Started
 ----
-1. Still working on it
+1.

 How it works
 ----
-1. Still working on it
+1.

 To-Do
 ---
-1. Work on a more context-independent implementation
-2. Possibly, integrate with VoIP Drupal simply acting as a script
-3. Create required contents on installation
+1. Explain how it works and getting started
+2. Work on the semantic analysis of SMS
+4. Enhance SMS workflow
+3. Include validations of settings
+3. Clean messy code

 Requirements
 -----